jarekbryk/careerslinks/README.md

 - [Biomedical Vacation Scholarships](https://wellcome.ac.uk/funding/schemes/biomedical-vacation-scholarships) funded by Wellcome Trust: "These awards provide promising undergraduates with hands-on experience of research during the summer holidays, with the aim of encouraging them to consider a career in research."

+- [The Genetics Society summer studentships](http://www.genetics.org.uk/grants/summer-studentships/): "grants are available to provide financial support for undergraduate students interested in gaining research experience in any area of genetics by carrying out a research project over the long vacation, usually prior to their final year."

 –	[Research internships at Okinawa Institute for Science and Technology](https://groups.oist.jp/grad/research-interns).

 –	[British Ecological Society summer school](https://www.britishecologicalsociety.org/learning-and-resources/career-development/summer-school/) (there is also [opportunity for PhD students to do some mentoring/training there](https://www.britishecologicalsociety.org/learning-and-resources/career-development/postgraduates-phds/))